sveltejs/svelte/documentation/blog/2024-08-01-whats-new-in-svelte-august-2024.md

 - [Svelte Magic UI](https://animation-svelte.vercel.app/) are componetns built using Tailwind CSS, Tweened, Spring and Svelte Motion
 - [Figblocks](https://figblocks.mohanvadivel.com/) is an open-source UI component library for building Figma plugins with Svelte
 - [VS Code Supports Custom Tab Labels](https://www.reddit.com/r/sveltejs/comments/1e26pfc/vs_code_supports_custom_tab_labels/) (a good reminder for folks who haven't sent it up yet)
+- Storybook did a prerelease of `@storybook/addon-svelte-csf` with support for Svelte v5.
+If you're using it, share your feedback on their RFC: [storybookjs/addon-svelte-csf#191](https://github.com/storybookjs/addon-svelte-csf/discussions/191)

 That's it for this month!
 Let us know if we missed anything on [Reddit](https://www.reddit.com/r/sveltejs/) or [Discord](https://discord.gg/svelte).